Summer Fellowships with the Project on Workforce

 Built a first-of-kind technology platform to aggregate and curate free foundational skills content for workers displaced by COVID, in partnerships with over 20 non-profits and CBOs in Greater Boston

 The summer fellowship will run eight weeks, from June 7 to July 30, 2021.
 There will be a virtual introductory orientation meeting in June for selected Fellows.
-Returning Harvard graduate students and Class of 2021 graduates of the Harvard Kennedy School, Harvard Business School, and Harvard Graduate School of Education are eligible to apply.
+Entering and returning Harvard graduate students and Class of 2021 graduates of the Harvard Kennedy School, Harvard Business School, and Harvard Graduate School of Education are eligible to apply.
 This opportunity will be remote.
 Fellowship participants are expected to commit 35 hours per week to the program.

 The Project on Workforce will provide a stipend ranging from $3,500-$5,000 for students accepted to the fellowship program.
 Students are highly encouraged to pursue additional funding from their respective Harvard schools or other sources to supplement funding provided by the Project.
 Successful candidates returning to HKS in Fall 2021 are highly encouraged to complete the Summer Internship Funding Common Application and successful HBS candidates (RCs) are highly encouraged to apply for the Social Enterprise Summer Fellowship.
 The Project on Workforce will supply supporting documentation for accepted candidates.